 "In these fungus bowls we foment the extract of life.
-The precious cordial is as a union of the spirits that underlie joy, peace, tranquillity, happiness, and delight.
-Could man abstract from ecstasy the thing that underlies the sense which gives that word a meaning, his product would not approach the power of the potent liquids in these vessels."
+The precious cordial is as a union of the quintessential spirits of joy, peace, tranquillity, happiness, and delight.
+Could man abstract from ecstasy the thing that underlies the sense that gives that word a meaning, his product would not approach the power of the potent liquids in these vessels."
 "Of what are they composed?"
 I asked.

 "Of derivatives of the rarest species of the fungus family," he answered.
 "They are made by formulæ that are the result of thousands of years of experimentation.
 Come, let us not delay longer the hour of bliss."
 Taking me by the hand, my graceful comrade led me to the nearest bowl.
 Then on closer view I perceived that its contents were of a deep green color, and in active commotion, and although no vapor was apparent, a delightful sensation impressed my faculties.
-I am not sure that I inhaled at all-the feeling was one of penetration, of subtile, magic absorption.
+I am not sure that I inhaled at all,-the feeling was one of penetration, of subtile, magic absorption.
 My companion took a tiny shell which he dipped into the strange cauldron.
-Holding the cup before me, he spoke the one word, "Drink."
+Holding the tiny cup before me, he spoke the one word, "Drink."
 Ready to acquiesce, forgetful of the warning I had received, I grasped the cup, and raised it to my lips, and as I did so chanced to glance at my tempter's face, and saw not the supposed friend I had formerly observed, but, as through a mask fair in outline, the countenance of an exulting demon, regarding me with a sardonic grin.
 In an instant he had changed from man to devil.
 I dashed the cup upon the rock.
 "No; I will not drink," I shouted.

 Instantly the cavern rung with cries of rage.
-A thousand voices joined as by accord, and simultaneously the throng of fragments of men began again to revolve.
-The mysterious spiral seemed to unwind, like unto that of an uncoiling serpent bisected lengthwise, the two halves of the body seeming to slide against each other.
+A thousand voices joined as by accord, and simultaneously the throng of fragments of men began to revolve again.
+The mysterious spiral seemed to unwind, but I could not catch the method of its movement.
+The motion was like that of an uncoiling serpent bisected lengthwise, the two halves of the body seeming to slide against each other.
 Gradually that part of the cavern near the stone on which I stood became clear of its occupants, and at last I perceived that the throng had receded to the outer edge.
-Then the encircling side walls of the amphitheatre became visible, and as water sinks into sand, the medley of fragments of humanity disappeared from view.
+Then the encircling side walls of the amphitheater became visible, and as water sinks into sand, the medley of fragments of humanity disappeared from view.
 I turned to my companion; he, too, had vanished.
 I glanced towards the liquor cauldrons; the stone was bare.
 I alone occupied the gigantic hall.
 No trace remained to tell of the throng that a short time previously had surrounded and mocked me.
 Desolate, distracted, I threw myself upon the stone, and cursed my miserable self.
-"Come back," I cried, "come back, I will drink, drink, drink."
-CHAPTER XXXIII.
+"Come back," I cried, "come back.
+I will drink, drink, drink."
+CHAPTER XL.

-FURTHER TEMPTATION. -ETIDORHPA.
+FURTHER TEMPTATION.-ETIDORHPA.